mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is feeless

-All network transactions are feeless.
+All network transactions are feeless, meaning no value is lost during a transfer.
+Any amount of value lost during a transfer creates friction.
+Thus, a feeless medium of exchange would be feeless.

 Nano does not rely on transaction fees to secure the network or prioritize transactions.

 Initially, Nano has relied upon <a href="https://en.wikipedia.org/wiki/Proof_of_work" target="_blank">Proof-of-Work</a> for prioritization and spam mitigation.